 Autopilot or no Autopilot things go wrong.

-And this are one of the major reasons why we should step into AI development with great caution.
+And this is one of the major reasons why we should step into AI development with great caution.

 This is one of the numerous examples of artificial intelligence in transportation.

-Late July, 2018, the Miami County launched a smart traffic light system in a portion of Miami Gardens Dr. and U.S. 1.
+In late July 2018, Miami County launched an intelligent traffic light system in a portion of Miami Gardens Dr. and U.S. 1.

-The smart traffic light is a vehicle control systems that uses artificial intelligence to route vehicle and pedestrian traffic.
+The smart traffic light is a vehicle control system that uses artificial intelligence to route vehicle and pedestrian traffic.

 When the system was activated, the County Media in a press release noted that commuters will start seeing more green lights and save travel time.

-This kind of traffic control system is also being implemented in different part of the world, most notable, in China.
+This kind of traffic control system is also being implemented in different parts of the world, most notably, in China.

 Examples of Artificial Intelligence Robots

-Artificial intelligence has been an attempt to replicate human intelligence and in its development across 60+ years, AI developers also attempts to give to give it a more memorable and relatable body.
+Artificial intelligence has been an attempt to replicate human intelligence and in its development across 60+ years, AI developers also attempt to give it a more memorable and relatable body.

-When you tell a layman that facial recognition system in smartphones is an example of artificial intelligence, he/she will find difficulty in comprehending this fact.
+When you tell a layman that the facial recognition system in smartphones is an example of artificial intelligence, he/she will find difficulty comprehending this fact.

 I am talking from my experience here.

-Robots are machines with movable bodies and when they are powered by artificial intelligence, they become capable of carrying out task deemed as ‘intelligent’ autonomously.
+Robots are machines with movable bodies and when they are powered by artificial intelligence, they become capable of carrying out tasks deemed as ‘intelligent’ autonomously.

 Here are some examples of artificial intelligence robots:

-She is really popular and reputed for a social humanoid robot.
+She is really popular and reputed as a social humanoid robot.